Community Tennis Associations

 You can apply to the IRS online, by fax, or mail.
 You can find additional information and also submit an online application on the IRS web page.

-One of the benefits of registering your CTA with the USTA is the ability to purchase discounted insurance.
+One of the benefits of becoming a USTA CTA is the ability to purchase discounted insurance.
 The USTA offers two types of insurance, a Master Liability Insurance Program and a Directors and Officers Insurance Program.
 Information on these programs can be found on the USTA CTA Insurance web page.

 Submitting Annual Tax Returns to the IRS